thegodone/molds-branch/doc/README.txt

       Write OPT-directive.
 This module uses line search and steepest descent algorythms.
       In the early stage the line search algorythm is used, then the algorythm used in this module is switched to steepest descent algorythm.
+      Note that ZINDO/S is not suitable for geometry optimizations.

       E.g.
          OPTIMIZE